What Are The Different Layers of Blockchain?

 Conclusion

-FAQs on Blockchain Layers
+FAQs on Different Layers of Blockchain

 Blockchain is a distributed ledger that stores transaction records.
 For instance, Bitcoin transactions are recorded on the Bitcoin blockchain.
 It’s transparent and owned by all participants, eliminating a single point of failure.
 It ensures transparency, reduces middlemen, and minimizes operational costs.